Mercerenies/latitude/docs/spec/ii_standard_library/string.md

 the given radix, an `InputError` is raised.
 Otherwise, the integer value is returned.

+### `String toInt.`

+Parses the string as an integer in radix 10.
+Equivalent to `self radix 10`.
+Raises `InputError` if the text cannot be parsed as an integer.

+### `String toDouble.`

+Parses the string as a floating-point value.
+Raises `InputError` if the text cannot be parsed as a number.

 ### `String findBytes (substr, index).`

 Finds the first occurence of `substr` within `self`, starting at